simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To leave a group:

-1. Tap and hold (Android) or swipe left (iOS) on a group.
+1. Tap and hold (Android) or swipe left (iOS) or right-click (desktop) on a group.
-2. Tap **Leave**.
+2. Click or tap **Leave**.

-Alternatively, you can also leave the group from the group info page:
+Alternatively, you can also leave the group from the group info screen:

-1. Open a group chat.
+1. Click or tap on a group chat.
-2. Tap on your group's name at the top of the screen.
+2. Click or tap on your group's name at the top of the screen.
-3. Scroll to the bottom and tap **Leave group**.
+3. Scroll to the bottom, and then click or tap **Leave group**.